la2050/archive/_organizations/maternal-mental-health-now.md

     - 'http://maker.good.is/myla2050live2015/projects/SpeakUpMoms.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      We remove the barriers to the identification and treatment of postpartum depression and other perinatal mood and anxiety disorders so that new moms, their babies and families can have optimal beginnings.
 title: Maternal Mental Health NOW
-uri: /organizations/maternal-mental-health-now/
 extrapolated_project_ids:
   - '5102203'
 project_titles_from_extrapolated_project_ids:
-  - Maternal Mental Health NOW
-project_titles:
-  - Maternal Mental Health NOW
-project_titles_from_project_ids:
   - Maternal Mental Health NOW
 original_project_titles:
   - Maternal Mental Health NOW